kaltura/DeveloperPortalDocs/documentation/player-sdk/Offline.md

 3. Overriding the streaming playback URL with the downloaded file.

 ## Integration Points
-Playback of downloaded assets requires two integration points between the application and the SDK - management and playback.
+Playing back downloaded assets requires two integration points between the application and the SDK - **management** and **playback**.

 ### Asset Management
 Local Assets are managed in `LocalAssetsManager`/`KPLocalAssetsManager`.
-The following operations are available:
+The following Asset Management operations are available:

 #### Register